damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 # Chassis

-One of the team members that will join GitLab in 2017 recommended using a [6028TP-HTTR SuperMicro supertwin server](https://www.supermicro.nl/products/system/2U/6028/SYS-6028TP-HTTR.cfm) chassis that has 4 dual processor nodes and is 2 [rack units](https://en.wikipedia.org/wiki/Rack_unit) (U) high.
-The advanatages are:
+One of the team members that will join GitLab in 2017 recommended using a [6028TP-HTTR SuperMicro 2U Twin2 server](https://www.supermicro.nl/products/system/2U/6028/SYS-6028TP-HTTR.cfm) chassis that has 4 dual processor nodes and is 2 [rack units](https://en.wikipedia.org/wiki/Rack_unit) (U) high.
+The advantages are:

 1. Great density, 0.5U per dual processor server
 1. You have one common form factor